 The Broad Consumer Price Index (IPCA) forecast fell from 3.47% last week to 3.40% today in the last Focus Bulletin released by Brazil Central Bank on Monday.
 For 2021, the rate was maintained at 3.75%.
 Focus also revised down the estimate for the Gross Domestic Product (GDP) from 2.31% to 2.30%.
 From 2021 to 2023, it was kept at 2.50%.
 The exchange rate projection was also maintained at R$4.10 at the end of 2020.

-The GDP of 83% of 193 countries grew faster than Brazil’s in the period 2010-2019, one of the worst decades of its economic expansion, according to a study by economist Marcel Balassiano of the Brazilian Institute of Economics of the Getulio Vargas Foundation (Ibre / FGV).
-Based on data from the IMF, the report establishes an average growth of 1.3% per year in that period, almost a third of the world average (3.8% per year).
+The GDP of 83% of 193 countries grew faster than Brazil’s in the period 2010-2019, one of the worst decades of economic expansion for the South American country, according to a study by economist Marcel Balassiano of the Brazilian Institute of Economics of the Getulio Vargas Foundation (Ibre / FGV).
+Based on data from the International Monetary Fund, the report establishes an average growth of 1.3% per year in that period, almost a third of the world average (3.8% per year).